genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 It is worth noting that when you define your [data servers](/platform-reference/configure-key-modules/data-servers/configure), any of these that include views with backwards joins will automatically use a similar backwards join as if it had the statement: **backJoins = true**.

-Lastly, `backJoins` can be expensive in terms of computation and cost, so they should be used only where needed.
+Lastly, `backJoins` can be expensive in terms of computation and cost, so they should be used surgically rather than by default

 ```kotlin
 query("ALL_RFQ_BROKER_QUOTES_VIEW", RFQ_BROKER_QUOTES_VIEW) {